 Broadly speaking, our commissioned services and projects fall into two categories: working with the community and working with the sector.

-Within the sector, we support initiatives such as boosting the number of Aboriginal and Torres Strait Islander peoples qualified to work in the field and increasing the capacity of general practice.
+Within the sector, we have supported initiatives such as boosting the number of Aboriginal and Torres Strait Islander people qualified to work in the field and supporting the development of a state-based framework to support the planning, funding, and delivery of local alcohol and other drug services.

 We do all this in partnership with Tasmania’s key local body – the Alcohol, Tobacco and other Drugs Council Tasmania (ATDC) – and the involvement of individuals with lived experience of substance misuse.